rodjuan06/chat-api/README.md

 ./mvnw test
 ```

-The suite currently has 41 tests.
+The suite currently has 42 tests.
 Unit and MVC slice tests use Mockito to cover services, controllers, validation and HTTP security responses.
 The `contextLoads` integration test starts temporary PostgreSQL and MongoDB instances with Testcontainers, so Docker must be running; no locally installed databases are required.
+A Spring Modulith test also verifies that module boundaries are respected.

+## Current status and next steps

+Completed milestones:

+- Chat and message operations
+- User registration, JWT authentication and authorization rules
+- Dockerfile, Docker Compose and container health checks
+- OpenAPI and Swagger UI documentation
+- DTOs and mappers for user, chat and message HTTP contracts
+- Testcontainers integration and automated module verification

+Planned improvements include a standardized error response format, dedicated JWT filter tests, continuous integration, pagination, Flyway migrations, explicit member-management endpoints and deployment.